 What if I get in Google’s good books?

-Some people think that joining adsense and using Google’s products like AdWords and Google Checkout will help.
+Some people think that joining adsense and using Google’s products like Google Ads and Google Checkout will help.
 This is simply just not true.

 Is there a Yahoo or MSN Live “Sandbox”?